 Design characteristics

-Fish from Moorea (Society Island) and Nuku Hiva (Marquesas) were collected using spear gun or clove oil depending on size; those from HAO (Tuamotu) and Mangareva (Gambier) were collected by spearfishing; those from Tuamotu Archipelago were bought on the fish market of Tahiti.
+Fish from Moorea (Society Island) and Nuku Hiva (Marquesas) were collected using spear gun or clove oil depending on size; those from Hao (Tuamotu) and Mangareva (Gambier) were collected by spearfishing; those from Tuamotu Archipelago were bought on the fish market of Tahiti.

 Data collection period, frequency etc.